apache/infrastructure-website/content/pages/asf-pelican-gettingstarted.md

    - `ASF_GENID` - `asfgenid.py` plugin settings
      `asfgenid.py` performs a series of html fixups including permalinks, heading ids, and table of contents
 ```

+# EZMD format

+The [EZMD](https://infra.apache.org/asf-pelican-build.html#ezmd) format is a markdown extension of [EZT](https://github.com/gstein/ezt/blob/wiki/Syntax.md).
+It allows for embedding ezt inside markdown with modifications so simplify the process of fetching generated/external data.